edgelesssys/contrast/docs/docs/howto/workload-deployment/generate-annotations.md

-# Generate policy annotations and manifest
+# Generate initdata annotations and manifest

-This step updates your deployment files with policy annotations and automatically generates the deployment manifest.
+This step updates your deployment files with initdata annotations and automatically generates the deployment manifest.

 ## Applicability